taccon/eksek/README.md

 ### Further information

-In case you prefer an object oriented method, you can also use the `Eksektuter` class that is used by the `eksek` method directly.
+In case you prefer an object oriented method, you can also use the `Eksekuter` class that is used by the `eksek` method directly.
 The following examples are basically the same:

 ```ruby
 eksek 'echo Hello'